Kasun Jayasuriya

 Kasun Nadika Jayasuriya (born 25 March 1980) is a retired Sri Lankan football forward who last played for Saunders Sports Club and the Sri Lanka national football team.
-He is the all-time top goalscorer for the Sri Lankan national team with 27 goals in 56 matches.
+He is the all-time top goalscorer for the Sri Lankan national team.

 Club career

 Jayasuriya became the top-scorer of Sri Lanka's Kit Premier League, having scored 21 goals.
 He previously played at the National Football League for two Indian club; Indian Bank RC, and Dempo SC.

 International career

-Jayasuriya represented Sri Lanka internationally and is the all time goal scorer for Sri Lanka in international football history with 27 goals.
+Jayasuriya represented Sri Lanka internationally and is the all time goal scorer for Sri Lanka in international football history with 28 goals.

 Career statistics

 International goals

 Scores and results list the Sri Lanka's goal tally first.